 This is an evolutionary phase for Fintech startups in India in terms of payments; insurance and lending.
 Now, banking services are rendered through mobile.
 The Reserve Bank of India (RBI) came up with a draft ‘Enabling Framework for Regulatory Sandbox’ acknowledging the latest innovations by Fintech startups.
 This framework will permit Fintech startups to test within a regulatory sandbox (RS).

 As per the draft, Fintech startups may still need regulatory approvals in respect of their products, services, or technology for wider application even after successful sandbox testing.

-It permits financial entities to test their product in a controlled environment before introducing it on wider level.
-Therefore, for market participants it is mainly a formal regulatory programme in order to test new products, services, business models with customers in a live environment subject to certain safeguards.
+It permits financial entities to test their products in a controlled environment before introducing it on a wider level.
+Therefore, for market participants, it is mainly a formal regulatory program in order to test new products, services, business models with customers in a live environment subject to certain safeguards.